When you would like to oppose a mark…

 How can I file an opposition?

-What should be in the opposition?
+What elements should the opposition contain?

 What happens then?